BFS Algorithm Common Patterns and Code Template

 }

 This problem is solved.
-You will find that the BFS algorithm follows a fixed pattern.
-The challenge lies in converting the problem into a BFS brute-force model, then using a reasonable method to convert multi-dimensional arrays into strings for the hash set to record visited nodes.
+You can see the BFS algorithm itself is a fixed template.
+The hard part is changing the problem into the BFS model, and then using the right way to turn a multi-dimensional array into a string, so the hash set can record the visited nodes.

 Let's look at another real-world problem.